mangelats/buffers/README.md

 :warning: This project is in its infancy.
-Please give feedback to improve it —even if it's just that some documentation parts are hard to understand.
+Please give feedback to improve it—even if it's just that some documentation parts are hard to understand.

 # Buffers
 Buffers are another way of looking at memory management for collections.
-A buffer is responsible for the memory but not its contents; this allows the data layout to have many shapes (see [the model section](#the-model) for more information about it).
+A buffer is responsible for the memory but not its contents; this allows the data layout to have many shapes (see
+[the model section](##the-model-and-why-i-made-it) for more information about it).

 To define a buffer compose the desired parts and then use it in a collection:
 ```rust